What is Bestinvest?

 Which?'s rating for customer satisfaction is based on feedback from real customers.
 We ask investors to rate their current platform for the quality of its online tools, customer service, and investment information.
 We also ask if the available investments meets their needs, whether the platform represents value for money and whether they'd recommend it to someone else.

 However, to be named a Which?
 Recommended Provider (WRP), customer satisfaction alone won't suffice; we also consider platform fees.

 Which? members can exclusively read the results of our unique customer satisfaction survey.

 What do customers say about Bestinvest?

 We’ve spoken to investors who use Bestinvest and this is what some of them had to say:

-Check out our guide on the best and worst investment platforms to see how Bestinvest compared.
+Find out more: best and worst investment platforms

 What are Bestinvest's charges?